 - Year completed

-- Agreement to NASN's photography/videotaping/audiotaping/livestreaming policy
+- NASN's photography/videotaping/audiotaping/livestreaming Policy agreement

 - Unapproved or investigational devices (Y/N with explanation if Yes)

 - Institutional Review Board (Y/N with request for more information if Yes)